ucd-python-bootcamp/Bootcamp-2021/HW3_ADV.md

    - Downlaod the [Day3CountryInfo2014_ADV.csv](https://ucd-python-bootcamp.github.io/Bootcamp-2021/HW_files/Day3CountryInfo2014_ADV.csv).
    - To parse the data from this file there are two ways: the `with open` procedure we have done before or with a library called `pandas`.
 Overall pandas is faster and easier to use once learned but may be harder for new students.
 If you would like to see an example of how to use `pandas` read this [documentation](https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html) and take a peek at the answer key below.
    - Once you've parsed the data, calculate medal total and GDP per capita for the new data.
-   - You can attempt this by either writing your own function manually, plugging in the coefficients and data for each country, or by using the `model.predict()` function.
+   - You can attempt this by either writing your own function manually, plugging in the coefficients and data for each country, or by using the `model.predict()` method (a method is a function that belongs to a class, in this case the class is LinearRegression).
      - `model.predict()` similar to `model.fit()` will take in an Nx3 array (X in example below) of variables and compute the medal totals.
 You'll need to get the 2014 data into the correct dimensions again.
      ```
      predictions = model.predict(X)